krolow/queue-run/docs/timeout.md

 Your application can make progress by breaking large pieces of work into smaller jobs, that will execute in parallel.
 Here too there's a benefit to setting a relatively short execution time (seconds or minutes).

-The recommended practice for scheduled jobs is that the job itself shouldn't run for any extended period of time, since there's no retry mechanism.

-If the job runs frequently enough (for example, polling from another service every 15 minutes), then if one job fails, the next job will pick up where it left.

-If the job runs less frequently (for example, sending email reports once a day), you want to have a retry mechanism.
-The scheduled job should split the work into batches and queue these batches.

 Because timeout typically means the task could run again, you want to watch [the abort signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) and stop processing on timeout.